 Objective Measures For Concussion

 The Minds Matter Concussion research team has been pursuing a comprehensive translational research approach to phenotype concussion with clinical and objective measures.
-This work will provide concussion biomarkers for diagnostics, monitoring, evaluating therapeutics, and prevention.
+This work aims to provide concussion biomarkers for diagnostics, monitoring, evaluating therapeutics, and prevention.

 The Minds Matter Concussion Program is collaborating with a range of CHOP experts on a Mitochondrial Medicine Program study.
 This project aims to study the link between bioenergetics (a field of biochemistry that focuses on how cells transform energy) and autonomic nervous system dysfunction seen in concussion.
 Minds Matter researchers are deploying pupillometry, exercise testing, and cerebral oxygenation measurement via functional near-infrared spectroscopy (fNIRS) to study this relationship in concussed youth and those with primary mitochondrial disease.
 Our work supports the overall study goal to develop quantitative biomarkers and objective outcome measures that measure bioenergetic dysfunction and provide insight into paths of treatment for both conditions.
 The goal of this cross-CHOP team is to develop tools to monitor outcomes from therapeutic interventions in patients with primary mitochondrial disease as well as secondary mitochondrial disruption, such as is seen in concussion.